Back to Blog

 Step 5: Track conversion funnel metrics

 Measure opportunity identification, submission rate, acceptance rate, and realised revenue uplift.
-Funnel visibility is what turns activity into accountable outcomes.
+Funnel visibility turns activity into accountable outcomes.

 Step 6: Report monthly recovery outcomes to the board